Risk Identification and Management Basics Training Course

 Digital Marketing in China

-14 HoursThis training is best suited for people into Digital Marketing and Strategies.
+14 HoursThis training is ideal for individuals interested in Digital Marketing and Strategies.

-The training covers the concepts essential to gain traction in China through digital media.
-It introduces key digital marketing concepts, from mobile marketing and social media marketing to Email marketing, PPC marketing and SEO.
+The course delves into essential concepts needed to achieve success in China through digital media.
+It covers key areas such as mobile marketing, social media marketing, email marketing, PPC marketing, and SEO.

-By the end of the training we understand the importance of analytics and good strategy with suitable examples.
+By the end of the training, participants will grasp the significance of analytics and well-crafted strategies, illustrated with relevant examples.

 Governance, Risk Management & Compliance (GRC) Fundamentals

-To ensure that an individual has the core understanding of GRC processes and capabilities, and the skills to integrate governance, performance management, risk management, internal control, and compliance activities.
+To ensure that participants gain a fundamental understanding of GRC processes and capabilities, as well as the skills needed to integrate governance, performance management, risk management, internal control, and compliance activities.

 Overview: